 Rule Of The Week #5 Time-on-site rule that excludes low-quality placements

-Why is it effective: It automatically excludes placements that bring visitors who do not engage with your content.
+Rule of the week #5 will guide you to exclude low-quality placements that bring low-quality visits from display advertising.
+Why is it so effective?
+It automatically excludes placements that bring visitors who do not engage with your content.

 The process behind the rule

 Typically, you would examine display campaign placements by looking into the click-through-rate or conversion data.
 When a placement shows a higher-than-normal CTR, you might inspect it a bit more and try to figure out why that occurred.
 A higher-than-normal CTR should attract your attention.

 And so should a lower-than-normal CTR or conversion rate.
 If you have a placement that hasn’t brought a single conversion in a long time, while accumulating costs, you will need to react.
 Often, the best reaction to this situation is an exclusion.

 How about introducing time-on-site as a metric?

 Google Analytics offers an average session duration metric.
 It has a big problem, though: Google Analytics needs a second interaction for its’ systems to record time.
 If the user doesn’t click onto another page or invoke any other event, Google applies a session duration of 0.

 You can read more on Google’s approach to measuring time here.
 But it boils down to having an interaction A (visitors entering a website) and an interaction B (user visiting 2nd page during a visit) as a minimal prerequisite for measuring the duration of a session.

 Our time counter is significantly more precise.
 It manages to beat Google’s simply by taking into consideration the actual time a visitor spends on a website.
 The session starts the moment they land on your landing page, and it ends the moment they leave the website.

 Time-based protection rules